puppetlabs/puppet-data-service/README.md

 * Run puppet on the client to apply the change to motd

 ![Add fact and use in hiera with PDS](./docs/images/pdsaddfacttohiera.gif)

-[The PDS CLI documentation](golang/pds-cli/doc/pds-cli.md) section has detailed instructions of the available options

 ## Disaster Recovery